The Bankrate promise

 Your credit card rewards are not taxable, but there can still be tax implications depending on how you use them.
 If you pay for business expenses with rewards points or miles, you won’t be able to deduct those expenses as business purchases since you didn’t technically pay for them.

-One way for small-business owners to have their cake and eat it, too, is to pay for business expenses on their card to claim deductions and earn rewards, and then use the rewards for personal travel and spending.
+One way for small-business owners to have their cake and eat it, too, is to pay for business expenses on their card to earn rewards, and then use the rewards for personal travel and spending.
+That way, you can still claim tax deductions on these business expenses.
 However you choose to redeem your credit card rewards, you can rest easy knowing that you won’t be taxed for earning them.